 There are too many fake marketers out there, giving the rest of us a bad name.
 Don’t be one of those guys.
 If you’re serious about SEO, having sites of your own is key to learning on the fly, communicating with confidence to your clients and understanding the difference between what the search engine news websites say, and how the algorithm actually behaves.
 The lazy, irrelevant SEOs are the ones constantly bombarding Google employees on Twitter with questions about what practices are most optimal, and what scenario would be ideal for their personal situation(s).
 Please, resist the temptation to stoop to such lows.
 We can (and should) rise above such nonsense!

-- I love analyzing the science of supplements and nutrition.
+- I love analyzing the science of products.

-- I still don’t know which dietary supplements are actually good.
+- I still don’t know which products are actually good.

 - I don’t trust other review sites out there, as they’re made for profit via affiliate marketing.

-- I don’t need to be an expert to provide a personal review for a supplement.
+- I don’t need to be an expert to provide a personal review for a product.

 - From what I can see, the competition isn’t as strong compared to other niches.